Rwbrandt/Candlestick_Analysis/README.md

 - Historical Eterium Prices from January 6th 2022 to January 26th
     - 5 minute intervals
 - Dataframe of 6,000 entries
-- over 60 Candlestick functions to generate buy or sell signals
+- Over 60 Candlestick functions to generate buy or sell signals

 -----
 ## Models Utilized